mokjunneng/WhatTilesMr.Wolf/README.md

 5)  Count for red tiles and blue tiles increase and decrease correctly when a penalty is assigned
 6)  Count for red tiles and blue tiles increase and decrease correctly when players move over tiles

+**For more details in the way the test plans were executed, please read the final report found in the github repo**

 ## Game Reviews
 During the phyiscal testing, we have asked questions to the players and their comments/answers are as followed: